Chief-Zach/twitter-image-recognition/README.md

 ![twitter](https://img.shields.io/twitter/follow/chiefz_sol?style=social)

 This tool leverages the power of OpenCV and other image processing libraries to compare the profile pictures of Twitter users to pictures of the users choosing.
-This can be useful for
+This can be useful for NFTs within the Crypto NFT community, and can be run in a script form for computer vision applications.

 ### Instillation
 #### Download the repository
 ```